-- Distribute information regarding affordable housing to residents of the public housing and high-concentration of low-to-moderated residents. - Provide information regarding affordable housing on the City's website. - Actively support Fair Housing Month activities. - Continuing to provide assistance to clients through the City's Urgent Repair Program, CHDO Activities, and Homebuyer Assistance Progroam (HBA). - Continuing to build on existing programming and add additional needed programming as funding becomes available.
+- Distribute information regarding affordable housing to residents of the public housing and high-concentration of low-to-moderated residents. - Provide information regarding affordable housing on the City's website. - Continuing to provide assistance to clients through the City's Urgent Repair Program, CHDO Activities, and Homebuyer Assistance Progroam (HBA). - Continuing to build on existing programming and add additional needed programming as funding becomes available.